ToastedWookiee/claraoke-database/README.md

 To maintain consistency in naming conventions, use parentheses `(...)` for comments, place comments in the song name or artist field for which it is applicable.
 For artist names when there are two artists separate with `and`, `&`, `feat.`, or `ft.`.
 For multiple artists of 3 or more, just separate all artists by commas `, `.

 For songs with both English and foreign titles like Japanese, use the dominant language for the song first, then have an English title if available in square brackets `[...]`.
+Follow this same procedure for artist names as well.

 Database limits are `255` characters for each the song title and artist, these limits will be checked when updates are commited to the running database.